BabylonJS/BabylonNative/BUILDING.md

 **Note**

 - For Apple devices, Metal is the only possible choice.
-- Vulkan and D3D12 are under development and might not be stable enough for your production.
+- Vulkan and D3D12 are under development and might not be stable enough for production purposes.